dictation-toolbox/dragonfly-scripts/README.md

 So far, this repository contains only standard modules provided with the [Dragonfly modules documentation](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html).
 The only addition/change is a debug module.

-*I am completely new to dragonfly, and I am learning as I go.*
+*I am completely new to dragonfly, and I am learning as I go.
+In other words, I probably don't know what I'm talking about.*

+---

 ## What?

-this repository contains my collection of [Dragonfly](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html) Python-scripts, that I use with [Dragon NaturallySpeaking Professional](http://www.nuance.com/for-business/by-product/dragon/dragon-for-the-pc/dragon-professional/index.htm).
+This repository contains my collection of [Dragonfly](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html) Python-scripts, that I use with [Dragon NaturallySpeaking Professional](http://www.nuance.com/for-business/by-product/dragon/dragon-for-the-pc/dragon-professional/index.htm).

 ##### What is [Dragonfly](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html)?
 * A speech recognition framework
-* A Python package, that can be used in conjuction with Natlink
+* A Python package, that can be used in conjuction with Natlink and Dragon NaturallySpeaking.

 ##### So what's Natlink?
 Natlink is an extension to Dragon NaturallySpeaking to allow scripting beyond the Visual Basic Scripts that the speech recognition program normally supports.

-##### What's Vocola 2, Unimacro and Voicecode?
+##### I heard of Vocola 2, Unimacro and Voicecode, what's that?
 Like Dragonfly, they are extensions for writing macros/scripts for Dragon NaturallySpeaking, built on top of Natlink.
 They can be used simultaneously with Dragonfly, but it is unclear to what extent, and how stable that is.
 The installation file for Natlink mentioned below, contains Vocola 2 and Unimacro, but they can easily be activated/deactivated through configuration.